Fuku Shidoin (Assistant Instructor)

-Sensei Lew McFarland began his training with Renshi McCammon in 2012.
+Sensei Lew McFarland is a Second Degree Black Belt in Shorin Ryu Karate, and a Brown Belt in Ryukyu Kobuo (Ancient Weaponry).
+He began his training with Renshi McCammon in 2012.
 He decided to start training a year after watching his kids train with Renshi McCammon and thinking that karate training may be good exercise for him.
 He was right, karate is great exercise, but more importantly, he learned that karate is a lifestyle.
 Sensei McFarland found himself eating better, training harder, and getting into shape.
 He also found an extended family within the dojo that supports each other and encourages each other to be their best.

 Sensei McFarland is dedicated to his training and being in the dojo.
 He is routinely in the dojo early training or helping other students train.
 He has a passion for teaching and helping others strive to reach their potential.
 When he is working with you, you can expect him to be tough and detail focused, while being supportive and encouraging.